But sleep itself might contain the antidote to any trend toward impoverishment that its motionlessness imposes.

 a large fraction of one’s life in REM sleep might not be one

-that many prospective space settlers would find inviting, given, among other things, the unsettling tumult of
+that many prospective space settlers would find inviting, given, among other things, the often unsettling tumult of

 But the disorienting buffeting

-that dreams mete out can be circumvented.
+that dreams serve up can be circumvented.
 Lucidity

 is available to tame the bully.
 Becoming lucid—aware—during